thegoosewiththebowtie/dmtools/README.md

 # DmTools by VTG
-This is a unique software, that i decided to make, because i couldn't find anything that would work natively on a desktop, without any payment or nessesity to open a browser.
+This is a unique software, that i decided to make, because i couldn't find anything that would work natively on a desktop, without any payment or necessity to open a browser.
 So, here it is!
 It's aimed on dungeon masters, who would like to make their life easier and get rid of dozens of tabs with different random generators or information, because this app is going to have them all
 ## Updates